immmersive/codesmash-ai/transformation-patterns.md

 - Constraints: The resources available, the context of the problem, and any limitations on what is feasible.

-In this optimization problem, you are essentially trying to find the idea I∗I∗ that yields the highest utility U(I)U(I) with respect to the goal GG, given the constraints CC.
+In this optimization problem, you are essentially trying to find the idea $I∗$ that yields the highest utility $U(I)$ with respect to the goal $G$, given the constraints $C$.
 Mathematically, this can be expressed as:

 ```math
 \text{Maximize U(I) subject to constraints C}